phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 ## **UX (User Experience)**

 ### **User Stories**
+I decided to display the User Story in a table (also a link at the bottom of the table).
+Since some user stories (like First time user and Existing User) might actually follow the same

 |As a/an|  I want to...| So that I can...|Scenario 1|Scenario 2|Acceptance Criteria
 |---|---|---|---|---|---|
 |**First time user**|**Existing User**|**Bussiness**||||